DhruvDh/neural-episodic-memory-talk/main.typ

 - Seeks to address three major challenges:
   + *Stochastic Gradient Descent (SGD)* optimization requires using small learning rates – large learning rates cause catastrophic interference (forgetting).
-  + Environments with a *sparse reward signal* make it difficult for a RL agent to learn its environment – there may be very few instances with a non-zero reward.
+  + Environments with a *sparse reward signal* make it difficult for an RL agent to learn its environment – there may be very few instances with a non-zero reward.
-  + Many DRL agents using value-based RL methods (ie. Q-learning) learn one step at a time, resulting in *slow reward signal propagation* – _agent may take hundreds of steps before retrieving useful information_
+  + Many DRL agents using value-based RL methods (i.e. Q-learning) learn one step at a time, resulting in *slow reward signal propagation* – _agent may take hundreds of steps before retrieving useful information_

 //-------------------------------------
 // Slide 5